 Christopher Kroeger, M.D., MBA

 Chris earned his bachelor’s in Biology from Harvard University and his Doctor of Medicine from Stanford University School of Medicine.
-He completed his Residency in General Surgery at the Brigham and Women’s Hospital, an affiliate of Harvard Medical School.
-Chris also holds his MBA from Harvard Business School.
-He currently serves on the Board of Directors of CardioFocus and Antlia Biosciences.
+He did his Residency in General Surgery at the Brigham and Women’s Hospital, an affiliate of Harvard Medical School, and earned his MBA from Harvard Business School.
+He currently serves on the Board of Directors of Stellaromics and Antlia Biosciences.